google-research-datasets/tpu_graphs/README.md

 TpuGraphs is a performance prediction dataset on full tensor programs, represented as computational graphs, running on Tensor Processing Units (TPUs).
 Each graph in the dataset represents the main computation of a machine learning workload, e.g., a training epoch or an inference step.
 Each data sample contains a computational graph, a compilation configuration, and the execution time of the graph when compiled with the configuration.
 The graphs in the dataset are collected from open-source machine learning programs, featuring popular model architectures (e.g., ResNet, EfficientNet, Mask R-CNN, and Transformer).

+Please refer to our [paper](https://arxiv.org/abs/2308.13490) for more details about the importance and challenges of the dataset, how the dataset is generated, the model baselines, and the experimental results.
+Please cite the paper when using this dataset.

 *This is not an officially supported Google product.*

 ## Dataset